Program Information

 ITAL 355-074: Special Topics: Elements of Italian Literature (3 credits)

-Provider Equivalent: ITA 310 Elements of Italian Literature
+Provider Equivalent: IT 310 Elements of Italian Literature

 The course will introduce students to the study of Italian literature.